On the uniform positivity of $F$-signature under reduction modulo $p$: Introduction

 We give a sketch of the proof of Theorem \ref{intro main thm} below.
-The first key ingredient is the notion of local $F$-alpha invariants--a local version of Pande's $F$-alpha invariants \cite{Pande23}, which themselves are a positive characteristic analog of Tian's alpha invariants.
+The first key ingredient is the notion of local $F$-alpha invariants, a local version of $F$-alpha invariants introduced by Pande \cite{Pande23}, which are characteristic $p$ analogs of Tian's alpha invariants.
 For the ring $R$ considered above, the local $F$-alpha invariant $\alpha_F(R)$ is defined as

 where $f$ runs through all nonzero elements in the maximal ideal $\m \bmod p$ of the local ring $R \bmod p$.
-Here, $\mathrm{fpt}(R \bmod p, f)$ denotes the $F$-pure threshold of $f$, a positive characteristic analog of the log canonical threshold, and $\overline{\mathrm{ord}}_{\m \bmod p}(f)$ denotes the normalized order of $f$ with respect to $\m \bmod p$ (see Definition \ref{normalized order} for its definition).
+Here, $\operatorname{fpt}(R \bmod p, f)$ denotes the $F$-pure threshold of $f$, a positive characteristic analog of the log canonical threshold, and $\overline{\mathrm{ord}}_{\m \bmod p}(f)$ denotes the normalized order of $f$ with respect to $\m \bmod p$ (see Definition \ref{normalized order} for its definition).
 Following Pande's argument, one can show that $s(R)>0$ if and only if $\alpha_F(R)>0$.
 Thus, the problem is reduced to proving the positivity of the local $F$-alpha invariant.

-The second key ingredient is the notion of ultra-$F$-regularity, originally introduced by \cite{Schoutens05}, which is a type of singularity over $\C$ defined in terms of the purity of ultra-Frobenii.
+The second key ingredient is the notion of ultra-$F$-regularity, originally introduced by Schoutens \cite{Schoutens05}, which is a type of singularity over $\C$ defined in terms of the purity of ultra-Frobenii.
 An \textit{ultra-Frobenius} is a ring homomorphism from $R$ constructed as the ultraproduct of Frobenius maps in characteristic $p$ over all primes $p$.
 Ultra-$F$-regularity has two main advantages.
 First, it descends under pure morphisms, whereas purity itself is not generally preserved under reduction modulo $p$.
 Second, in our setting, ultra-$F$-regularity enables us to verify the strong $F$-regularity of the pairs $(R \bmod p, f_p^{t_p})$, where $f_p \in \m \bmod p$ is a nonzero element and $t_p \ge 0$ is a real number, simultaneously for almost all $p$ (see Proposition \ref{ultra-F-regular <-> F-regular type}).
 Here, the phrase ``almost all $p$" is made precise by fixing a non-principal ultrafilter on the set of all primes (see $\S$ \ref{ultraproduct section} for details).
-Since the $F$-pure threshold $\mathrm{fpt}(R \bmod p, f_p)$ is the supremum of the real numbers $t_p \ge 0$ such that the pair $(R \bmod p, f_p^{t_p})$ is strongly $F$-regular, one can use ultra-$F$-regularity to show that
+Since the $F$-pure threshold $\operatorname{fpt}(R \bmod p, f_p)$ is the supremum of the real numbers $t_p \ge 0$ such that the pair $(R \bmod p, f_p^{t_p})$ is strongly $F$-regular, one can use ultra-$F$-regularity to show that

 for all but finitely many $p$.
 This is a crucial step in the proof of Theorem \ref{intro main thm}.